loreabad6/loreabad6/README.md

 - :mag_right: I’m currently working as a researcher at the [Z_GIS](https://zgis.at/) department at the University of Salzburg
   - :earth_africa: My research is focused on the analysis of **natural hazards** and their related impacts using **remote sensing**
-- :bike: I also enjoy the **sustainable transport** as a research topic and a way of life
+- :bike: I also enjoy **sustainable transport** as a research topic and a way of life
 - :bar_chart: I am interested in **data visualization** for **scientific communication**
 - :computer: I really like programming in **R**.
 My motto: *I bet you can do that in R* :heavy_exclamation_mark:
   - I co-authored a 📦 for spatial networks analysis: [sfnetworks](https://github.com/luukvdmeer/sfnetworks).
 Check it out!